 Torrid you are a store that claims to be for us so please, be for us, ALL of us!
 Let your site reflect the diverse demographic of plus size women that shop you.
-I want to feel good while I spend my money with you!
-If you’re looking for a model, I know a certain someone who is up for the task. *hint hint*
+I want to feel good while I spend my money with you as I’m sure your other customers would too.

 Rings: Wal- Mart